alexfertel/www/src/pages/blog/proxy-capabilities.md

 date: '2021-06-07'
 ---

-All [Microlink Pro](#pricing) plans come with a built-in proxy layer called that does automatic proxy resolution & rotation based on the input URL.
+All [Microlink Pro](#pricing) plans come with a built-in proxy layer that does automatic proxy resolution & rotation based on the input URL.

 ## What's wrong with URLs